Helical Antenna

-The most popular helical antenna (often called a 'helix') is a travelling wave antenna in the shape of a corkscrew that produces radiation along the axis of the helix.
-These helixes are referred to as axial-mode helical antennas.
-The benefits of this antenna is it has a wide bandwidth, is easily constructed, has a real input impedance, and can produce circularly polarized fields.
-The basic geometry is shown in Figure 1.
+The most popular helical antenna (helix) is a travelling wave antenna in the shape of a corkscrew that produces radiation along the axis of the helix antenna.
+These helix antennas are referred to as axial-mode helical antennas.
+The benefits of this helix antenna is it has a wide bandwidth, is easily constructed, has a real input impedance, and can produce circularly polarized fields.
+The basic geometry of the helix antenna shown in Figure 1.

 ![]() Figure 1.
 Geometry of Helical Antenna.

-The antenna in Figure 1 is a left handed helix, because if you curl your fingers on your left hand around the helix your thumb would point up (also, the waves emitted from the antenna are Left Hand Circularly Polarized).
-If the helix was wound the other way, it would be a right handed helical antenna.
-The pattern will be maximum in the +z direction (along the helical axis in Figure 1).
+The antenna in Figure 1 is a left handed helix antenna, because if you curl your fingers on your left hand around the helix your thumb would point up (also, the waves emitted from this helix antenna are Left Hand Circularly Polarized).
+If the helix antenna was wound the other way, it would be a right handed helical antenna.
+The radiation pattern will be maximum in the +z direction (along the helical axis in Figure 1).
 The design of helical antennas is primarily based on empirical results, and the fundamental equations will be presented here.
-Helices of at least 3 turns will have close to circular polarization in the +z direction when the circumference C is close to a wavelength:
+Helix antennas of at least 3 turns will have close to circular polarization in the +z direction when the circumference C is close to a wavelength:

-The helix functions well for pitch angles ( The normalized radiation pattern for the E-field components are given by:
+The helix antenna functions well for pitch angles () between 12 and 14 degrees.
+Typically, the pitch angle is taken as 13 degrees.
+The normalized radiation pattern for the E-field components are given by:

 ![]() For circular polarization, the orthogonal components of the E-field must be 90 degrees out of phase.
 This occurs in directions near the axis (z-axis in Figure 1) of the helix.
 The axial ratio for helix antennas decreases as the number of loops N is added, and can be approximated by:

-![]() The gain of the helix can be approximated by:
+The gain of the helix antenna can be approximated by:

 ![]() Figure 2.
 Normalized radiation pattern for helical antenna (dB).